Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/lighting/introduction.md

   Your browser does not support the video tag.
 </video>

+**Please note:** If you leave the metallic map empty, you will also find an additional **Metallic** slider below the list of maps.
+If your character or object is very metallic or not metallic at all, you can also just adjust this slider value accordingly instead of taking the time to paint the complete map.

 ## Roughness Map

 After having added the metallic map in the previous step, the result is already pretty good.
 We can further improve the look of the surfaces by also creating a **Roughness map**.
-The roughness map affects the scattering of the reflected light.
+The roughness map affects the scattering of the reflected light, **essentially it defines how blurry the reflection is**.
 You can use lower values in the range of 10 - 50 for metallic surfaces, something less reflective such as cloth and skin can be set to values from 200 and up.
 For the roughness map, we do **not** recommend using very low values around 0 or very high values around 255 as these tend to not look very realistic, though they might be useful in more abstract concepts.

 In our case, the roughness map looks rather similar to the metallic map but it lets us further emphasize certain parts of the image by tweaking the reflection further.
 We started by painting the entire mask with a value of around 70 followed by values around 200 for the skin and cloth elements and values from around 10 - 50 for areas where we wanted to add a strong shine to the image, such as the helmet of our character and the sword.
 See the following video of the mask we have drawn for our character as we show you the mask overlayed to the image layer, followed by the end result.